jpeeples67/jpeeps67.github.io/_pages/aboutme.md

 [Machine Learning and Sensing Lab](https://faculty.eng.ufl.edu/machine-learning/machine-learning-sensing-lab/) at the University of Florida in the Department of Electrical and Computer Engineering, working with [Dr. Alina Zare](https://faculty.eng.ufl.edu/machine-learning/people/faculty/).
-My current topic is on developing novel deep learning techniques for texture analysis.

 ## Education